 If you operate any heavy-duty vehicles then you will most likely be dealing with J1939 DTC codes.
 These DTC codes work in a totally different manner when compared to DTC codes from OBD-II-compliant vehicles.

-They mainly use abbreviations to categorize issues in the vehicle.
+They mainly use abbreviations to categorize issues in heavy-duty vehicles.
 These abbreviations function similarly to the characters in an OBD-II system where every character represents a problem.
 These abbreviations are as follows.

 1. Suspect Parameter Number (SPN)